pedestal/pedestal/samples/ring-middleware/README.md

 For further enlightenment, take a look at:

-*  The pedestal ring-middlewares package: `pedestal.service.http.ring-middlewares`
+*  The pedestal ring-middlewares package: `io.pedestal.http.ring-middlewares`
-*  The pedestal interceptors functionality: `pedestal.service.interceptor`
+*  The pedestal interceptors functionality: `io.pedestal.interceptor`

 ## See it in Action